discordjs/guide/guide/interactions/buttons.md

 ## Responding to buttons

-The `ButtonInteraction` class has similar methods as the `CommandInteraction` class, which we we'll be covering in the following section:
+The `MessageComponentInteraction` class has similar methods as the `CommandInteraction` class, which we we'll be covering in the following section:

 ::: tip
 The following methods behave exactly the same as on the `CommandInteraction` class: